chriswailes/RLTK/examples/kazoo/chapter 6/Chapter6-old.md

 ### Code Generation for If/Then/Else

-In order to generate code for this we will add an additional visitor case that starts as follows:
+In order to generate code for this we will add an additional branch to the `translate_expression` method:

-	on If do |node|
+	when If
-		cond_val = fcmp :one, (visit node.cond), ZERO, 'ifcond'
+		cond_value = translate_expression(node.cond)
+		cond_value = @builder.fcmp(:one, cond_value, ZERO, 'ifcond')

 This code is straightforward and similar to what we saw before.
-We visit the node's conditional expression and then compare that value to zero to get a truth value as a 1-bit (bool) value.
+We emit the expression for the condition, then compare that value to zero to get a truth value as a 1-bit (bool) value.
 The variable `ZERO` is defined inside the Kazoo module, and represents a constant with value 0.0.

-	start_bb = current_block
+	start_bb = @builder.current_block
 	fun = start_bb.parent

 	then_bb = fun.blocks.append('then')
+	@builder.position_at_end(then_bb)
+	then_value = translate_expression(node.then)
-	then_val, new_then_bb = visit node.then, at: then_bb, rcb: true
+	new_then_bb = @builder.current_block

 We start off by saving a pointer to the first block (which might not be the entry block), which we'll need to build a conditional branch later.
-We do this by asking the contractor for the current BasicBlock.
+We do this by asking the builder for the current BasicBlock.
 The second line gets the current Function object that is being built.
 It gets this by asking the start_bb for its "parent" (the function it is currently embedded into).
-Once we have the function we creat a new block.
+Once it has that, it creates one block.
 It is automatically appended into the function's list of blocks.

-Next, we recrusively translate the "then" expression from the AST.
-Using the `:at` argument we tell the contractor to start inserting into the "then" block.
-Stricctly speaking, this call moves the insertion point to be at the end of the specified block.
-However, since the "then" block is empty, it starts by inserting at the beginning of the block.
+Next, we move the builder to start inserting into the "then" block.
+Strictly speaking, this call moves the insertion point to be at the end of the specified block.
+However, since the "then" block is empty, it also starts out by inserting at the beginning of the block. :)

+Once the insertion point is set, we recursively translate the "then" expression from the AST.

-This call to `visit` also uses the `:rcb` option (which stands for 'return current block'), which is very important.
-The basic issue is that when we create the Phi node in the merge block later, we need to set up the block/value pairs that indicate how the Phi node will work.
+The final line here is quite subtle, but is very important.
+The basic issue is that when we create the Phi node in the merge block, we need to set up the block/value pairs that indicate how the Phi will work.
 Importantly, the Phi node expects to have an entry for each predecessor of the block in the CFG.
-Why then, are we getting the current block when we just set it to `then_bb` using the `:at` argument in the same call?
-The problem is that the "then" expresison may have changed the block that the contractor is emitting into if, for example, it contains a nested "if/then/else" expression.
-Because calling `visit` recursively could arbitrarily change the notion of the *current block*, we are required to get an up-to-date value for code that will set up the Phi node.
+Why then, are we getting the current block when we just set it to ThenBB 2 lines above?
+The problem is that the "Then" expression may actually itself change the block that the Builder is emitting into if, for example, it contains a nested "if/then/else" expression.
+Because calling translate recursively could arbitrarily change the notion of the current block, we are required to get an up-to-date value for code that will set up the Phi node.

 Code generation for the 'else' block is basically identical what we did for the 'then' block:

 	else_bb = fun.blocks.append('else')
+	@builder.position_at_end(else_bb)
+	else_value = translate_expression(node.else)
-	else_val, new_else_bb = visit node.else, at: else_bb, rcb: true
+	new_else_bb = @builder.current_block

 Next, we must build our merge block:

-	merge_bb = fun.blocks.append('merge', self)
+	merge_bb = fun.blocks.append('merge')
+	@builder.position_at_end(merge_bb)
-	phi_inst = build(merge_bb) { phi RLTK::CG::DoubleType, {new_then_bb => then_val, new_else_bb => else_val}, 'iftmp' }
+	phi = @builder.phi(RLTK::CG::DoubleType, {new_then_bb => then_value, new_else_bb => else_value}, 'iftmp')

-The first line her should be familiar: it adds the "merge" block to the Function object.
-The second line uses the {RLTK::CG::Builder#build build} method to position the builder and then execute the provided block.
-In this case the block generates a Phi node with type {RLTK::CG::DoubleType}.
-The mapping between predecessor blocks and values is provided by the hash, and the result of the Phi node will be stored in a variable named "iftmp".
+The first two lines here are now familiar: the first adds the "merge" block to the Function object, and the second block changes the insertion point so that newly created code will go into the "merge" block.
+Once that is done, we need to create the PHI node and set up the block/value pairs for the PHI.

+	start_bb.build { cond(cond_value, then_bb, else_bb) }

-Once we have created the then_bb, else_bb, and merge_bb blocks we can emit the conditional branch that will chose between the first two.
-Note that creating new blocks does not implicitly affect the builder, so it is still inserting into the else_bb block or wherever translating the *else* expression positioned the contractor.
-This is why we needed to save the start_bb.
+Once the blocks are created, we can emit the conditional branch that chooses between them.
+Note that creating new blocks does not implicitly affect the IRBuilder, so it is still inserting into the block that the condition went into.
+This is why we needed to save the "start" block.

+	new_then_bb.build { br(merge_bb) }
+	new_else_bb.build { br(merge_bb) }

-	build(start_bb) { cond cond_val, then_bb, else_bb }
+	returning(phi) { @builder.position_at_end(merge_bb) }

-To finish off the *then* and *else* blocks, we create an unconditional branch to the merge block.
+To finish off the blocks, we create an unconditional branch to the merge block.

-	build(new_then_bb) { br merge_bb }
-	build(new_else_bb) { br merge_bb }

 One interesting (and very important) aspect of the LLVM IR is that it [requires all basic blocks to be "terminated"](http://llvm.org/docs/LangRef.html#functionstructure) with a [control flow instruction](http://llvm.org/docs/LangRef.html#terminators) such as return or branch.
-This means that all control flow, including fall throughs, must be made explicit in the LLVM IR.
+This means that all control flow, including fall throughs must be made explicit in the LLVM IR.
 If you violate this rule, the verifier will emit an error.

-As such, we must return the phi node as the value computed by the if/then/else expression.
+Finally, the translate function returns the phi node as the value computed by the if/then/else expression.
 In our example above, this returned value will feed into the code for the top-level function, which will create the return instruction.
-Before doing that, however, we reposition the contractor at the end of the merge_bb to allow later instructions to be inserted in the correct position.

-	returning(phi_inst) { target merge_bb }

 Overall, we now have the ability to execute conditional code in Kazoo.
 With this extension, Kazoo is a fairly complete language that can calculate a wide variety of numeric functions.
 Next up we'll add another useful expression that is familiar from non-functional languages...